 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega discusses (and provides links to) several free online tutorials to help you sharpen your skills at deciphering handwriting.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 One topic that elicits strong opinion is the demise of cursive in schools.
 Genealogists worry that children will grow up to be adults who can’t read the handwriting of previous generations.
 Genealogists know only too well what it’s like to not be able to read the writings of past generations.
 Anyone whose research takes them into the 19th century or earlier may experience difficulties reading letters that are formed differently or are non-existent in today’s writing.